Rishi12002/azure-ml-churn-prediction/README.md

 Deployment requires:

-score.py
+ -score.py

 Environment selection
 (But this step is optional for this project)

-- Model Performance (example)
+- Model Performance
 Metric	    Value
 Accuracy	  0.813
 AUC	       0.85
 Precision	 0.636
 Recall   	 0.561
 F1 Score   0.596